City of Chicago officials announce restrictions for bars, restaurants that sell alcohol amid COVID-19 outbreak

 Officials also said BACP and CPD are working with local entrepreneurs and business owners to ensure they're monitor the new requirements.

-During an interview on "Meet the Press" Sunday, Pritzker also admonished young residents who are still going out and aren't taking the social distancing concept seriously.
+During an interview on "Meet the Press" Sunday, Governor JB Pritzker also admonished young residents who are still going out and aren't taking the social distancing concept seriously.

 "People aren't understanding, even if you're healthy, even if you're young, that you may be a carrier and you're going to hand it over to someone else," Pritzker said.